BlogWorkoutsPilates

 1. Start with your back against a wall with your feet shoulder-width apart.
 With both feet, step forward until you are about 2 feet away from the wall.

-2. Brace your abdominal muscles and slide your back down until your thighs are parallel to the floor, knees bent at a 90-degree angle.
+2. Contract your abdominal muscles and slide your back down until your thighs are parallel to the floor, knees bent at a 90-degree angle.

-3. Make sure that your knees are directly above your ankles and not past your toes.
+3. Make sure that your knees are directly above your ankles.

 4. Keep your back flat against the wall as you hold yourself in this position for 20-60 seconds.

-The Wall Side Lying Leg Raise is an exercise that not only targets the outer thighs, hips, and glutes but it also focuses on engaging the core to build a toned waist.
+The Side Lying Leg Raise is an exercise that not only targets the outer thighs, hips, and glutes but also focuses on engaging the core to strengthen the waist region.

 How to do it: